 Dedicated to the development and application of medical informatics in the support of patient care, teaching, research, and health care administration.
 Since its inception in 1991, it now has nearly 4,000 members from 42 countries worldwide.
-Together, these scientists, educators, researchers, physicians, nurses, students, biomedical engineers, medical librarians, and health care administrators who make up the organization's membership represent all basic, applied and clinical interests in health care information technology.
-It publishes a peer-reviewed, bimonthly journal, the Journal of the Department of Biomedical and Health Information Sciences, HI Program 09.05.2020

-American Medical Informatics, and a newsletter.
+Together, these scientists, educators, researchers, physicians, nurses, students, biomedical engineers, medical librarians, and health care administrators who make up the organization's membership represent all basic, applied, and clinical interests in health care information technology.
+It publishes a peer-reviewed, bimonthly journal, the Journal of the American Medical Informatics, and a newsletter.
 National meetings are held in one of the larger U.S. cities.
-Stumembership is recommended and encouraged. dent https://ahs.uic.edu/biomedical-health-information-sciences/directory
+Student membership is recommended and encouraged.